Free stuff at Walt Disney World Outside the Parks

 There is so much to do at Walt Disney World, but the fun sometimes comes with a hefty price tag.
 To prevent sticker shock, here is a list of free stuff at Walt Disney World outside the parks.
 This compilation includes activities, entertainment, and small items that all have one thing in common; these things are all free stuff at Walt Disney World outside the parks.
 Because this free stuff is outside the parks, it is completely unnecessary to purchase a park ticket to partake in any of these activities.

-Catch a Bus: The internal bus transportation service is free to all Disney guests.
+Catch a Bus, Ride a Boat, Ride the Monorail, or Enjoy the Skyliner: The internal Disney transportation service is free to all Disney guests.

 Parking: All Walt Disney World resort guests receive free parking at the parks.